zoomix/ionic_feeder/README.md

 * Refactor .getNewFeedings to use only startTime
 * Time since last Feeding works across days.
 * Modify old feeding.
+* Does a full resync on a day without registered feedings (bug)

 ##Used plugins